Yash020405/mattermost/AssignmentSubmission.md

 flushInterval := 30 * time.Second
 ```

-This approach yielded an 11x improvement in indexing performance for large datasets.
+This approach yielded an 11x improvement in indexing performance for large datasets, though it took us several iterations to find these optimal values.

 ### 3. Relevance Tuning Challenges

 **Challenge**: Default Elasticsearch queries weren't producing optimal search results, especially for complex searches with multiple terms.
+We struggled to understand why seemingly simple searches weren't returning the expected results.

-**Solution**: I completely rewrote the query construction logic with boosted fields, proper analyzers, and relevance tuning:
+**Solution**: After much experimentation, we completely rewrote the query construction logic with boosted fields, proper analyzers, and relevance tuning:

 ```go
 // New query construction with improved relevance